Small Business Innovation Research Program (SBIR)

 What is the SBIR Program?

 The Small Business Innovation Research (SBIR) Program is a highly competitive three-phase award system which provides qualified small business concerns with opportunities to propose innovative ideas that meet the specific research and research and development needs of the federal Government.
+The SBIR program at the Department of Education is operated by its research office, the Institute of Education Sciences.

 What is the small business size standard for purposes of the SBIR Program?